theguly/iris-doc-src/docs/source/_build/html/_sources/operations/upgrades.rst.txt

 Upgrades
 *********

-Iris handles upgrades of the database automatically, thus no specific actions are required.
+Iris handles upgrades of the database automatically when a new version is started, thus no specific actions are required.

 .. admonition::  Caution
   :class: warning